 Both outcasts were in their late fifties, which also contributed to the inability to find new places among the ten percent or less that still have middle class incomes and some positive net worth.
 The official statistics say that only 77 percent of us live from paycheck to paycheck.
-That looks like Mount Hopeless from the bottom.
+For those of us looking up from the bottom, the statistical lies of business and government make us only slightly less visible.
+No one wants to see us anyway.